ntcuong777/ntcuong777.github.io/_pages/about.md

 ---
 permalink: /
-title: "Personal spider web of Tien-Cuong Nguyen"
+title: "Personal website of Tien-Cuong Nguyen"
 excerpt: "About me"
 author_profile: true
 redirect_from: